-If you're not seeing the results you expect when searching SharePoint Online with the Qorus productivity add-ins, the first thing to do would be to perform the same search in SharePoint Online directly, and compare the search results.
+If you're not seeing the results you expect when searching SharePoint Online with the Qorus Add-ins, the first thing to do would be to perform the same search in SharePoint Online directly, and compare the search results.

 The results should be the same in Qorus as they are in SharePoint Online, except in the following cases: